LeoLaborie/portfolio/README.md

-# portfolio
+# leolaborie.com portfolio

-This repository contains the source code for a project named 'portfolio'.
+This repository contains the source code of my leolaborie.com portfolio.

 ## Installation